wegotcoders/ShoesCalculator/README.md

 to your GitHub account.

 1. Fix the layout so that the numbers run from 0-9 in rows, e.g 7-8-9
+2. Refactor your code.
+Where might we use a case statement to simplify our solution?
-2. Implement a cancel entry (CE) button that clears the input
+3. Implement a cancel entry (C) button that clears the input
-3. Implement other scientific calculator functions, e.g. power of two, power to a given number, square root etc.
+4. Implement other scientific calculator functions, e.g. power of two, power to a given number, square root etc.
+5. Try experimenting with the user interface, changing colours, layouts and backgrounds and gradients
-4. Fix the problem where the inputs are treated as integers, not floats, so that we can get correct results.
+6. Fix the problem where the inputs are treated as integers, not floats, so that we can get correct results.
 See if you can have the input keep its integer values.
-5. Try experimenting with the user interface, changing colours, layouts and backgrounds
+Hint - ask us for help!
-6. See if you can change the label of the operator buttons to use the mathematical division label, whilst keeping division function working.
+7. See if you can change the label of the operator buttons to use the mathematical division label, whilst keeping division function working.

 # Homework

 Using Shoes or a text-based terminal application, create a trip calculator.